Battery electric multiple unit: Class 230

 Vivarail have produced the Class 230 train which is converted from redundant London Underground D-Stock trains.
 A demonstrator unit, the two-car 230002, was fitted for diesel-electric- battery power.
 Vivarail developed a fast charger giving a 100 mi range with a 10 minutes recharging time.
 Power is provided by two lithium-ion batteries per car giving four per train, providing 106 kWh, with an expected life of seven years for the batteries.

 In 2017, Vivarail battery trains were being considered for use on the Valley Lines network in South Wales.
 The trains would be battery powered, capable of being recharged via 25 kV OHLE.
 The Class 230 was introduced on the Borderlands line for Transport for Wales between Wrexham Central and Bidston interconnecting with Merseyrail into Liverpool.
 The trains run as diesel-Battery electric multiple units.

+In 2025, unit 230001 set the world record for the longest train journey on a single battery charge, travelling 200.5 mi.
+On the 31st of January 2026, the Class 230 entered service with Great Western Railway on the 2.5-mile-long Greenford branch line, running Saturday services only.

 United States

 The Edison-Beach battery railcar was developed by Thomas Edison and Ralph H. Beach.
 The latter headed the Railway Storage Battery Car Company and the Electric Car & Locomotive Corp.
 Car No. 105 of the Alaska Railroad was an Edison-Beach car, and examples operated on the Central Vermont Railway running between Millers Falls, Northfield and West Townshend.
 A notable feature of the Edison-Beach cars was the Beach drive system.
 Each wheel was mounted on ball bearings on a dead axle and was driven by an individual traction motor through gearing.

 In August 2023, Caltrain exercised an option order with Stadler, its rolling stock manufacturer, which included a single four-car BEMU trainset.
 This trainset will serve the line's southernmost stations once electrification of the central and northern stations has been completed.
 It is hoped that the successful demonstration of BEMU technology on the Caltrain line will provide insight into the feasibility of other potential BEMU implementations in the United States.

 In February 2024, Metra announced an order of 16 Stadler FLIRT Akku trainset for use on the Beverly Branch of the Rock Island District.
 The new rolling stock is hoped to significantly increase frequency on the line, which has closely spaced stations.